linsun2020/Syntactic_WM/README.md

 1. Ensure that you have the following dependencies in your Python environment: `numpy`, `matplotlib`, `seaborn`. <br>
 2. Download the Jupyter notebooks and syntactic_wm.py. <br>
 3. Save the downloaded files into the same folder. <br>
-4. Open a Jupyter notebook and play.
+4. Open a Jupyter notebook and run in a Python environment. <br>
+5. Play

 ## Jupyter notebooks